10 Best Minnesota Travel Guide Books Every Day Tripper Needs

 WECK Small-Batch Preserving by Stephanie Thurow

-One of my favorite Minnesota bloggers, Stephanie Thurow from Minnesota From Scratch just released her second book.
-She is a master at canning.
-Her latest book starts with a step by steps on how to can.
+One of my favorite Minnesota bloggers, Stephanie Thurow from Minnesota From Scratch, is a master at canning.
+Her book starts with step-by-step canning basics, then dives into recipes, including an entire section on boozy infusions.
+Perfect for home gardeners and farmers market fans.

 Are you inspired yet?

-I hope you found at least one book in this collection to spark your interest for you.
-If you are taking your Toddler with you on your next trip, make sure to check out: How to make a Road Trip Activity Binder for your Kids.
+I hope you found at least one book in this collection to spark your interest.
+If you are taking your toddler with you on your next trip, make sure to check out: How to make a Road Trip Activity Binder for your Kids.

 With so many different ways to explore, there is no way you should get bored.
 Enjoy exploring with these Minnesota travel guidebooks in hand.

-For more great inspiring travel reads head over to my shop’s page by clicking here!
+For more inspiring travel reads, head over to my shop’s page by clicking here!

 Pin It For Later